 We really didn’t need to have window coverings in the kitchen for privacy since we look out over a green space, but the windows didn’t look *finished* without something.
 I was pretty set on wooden window shades for the look.
 I wanted to bring some of the warmth of the wood up the walls in that area of the kitchen to mirror the open shelving but just couldn’t justify spending hundreds of dollars on window coverings that would never get closed.

 SO… I DIYed and I’m excited to try this again in some other spaces in our home!
-I’m going to be sharing the DIY for these faux window shades soon but the whole project for all 4 windows cost me $40.
+You can see the DIY tutorial for these faux window shades right here– the whole project for all 4 windows cost me $40.
 TOTAL.
 I’m obsessed.
 They could definitely be used over mini blinds or a roller shade as well (my plan in our kids room) so that when the shade is open, this is all you see.

 I just wanted to make a small section for decor in case that is what you were looking for details on!
 I tried to keep it pretty simple in here but did add some wall art above the coffee station.
 That was a last minute addition and also a DIY!
-I took photos of the process and plan to share the how-to as a blog post soon!
+I took photos of the process and shared the how-to as a blog post right here!

 Other decor is pretty basic.
 A couple vases I’ve been collecting (Homesense) with some juniper sprigs and then all practical, kitchen-y things.
 That are pretty.
 My favourite serving boards, a fruit bowl, handmade wooden spoons, wines for the next date night… If only I could keep my counters this clear all the time ;) The rug in front of the sink is also from Homesense!